Bennu91/Alexa-API/README.md

 ![Supports armv7 Architecture][armv7-shield]
 ![Supports i386 Architecture][i386-shield]

 This project provides a simple REST API bridge between [Music Assistant](https://github.com/music-assistant) and an Alexa skill.
-It allows Music Assistant to push a stream URL, which can then be fetched by an Alexa skill.
+It allows Music Assistant to push a stream URL, which can then be fetched by an Alexa skill..

 ## Features